johannes-lohmann/climpast_2023/README.md

 The file response.py is used for the analysis of the d18O anomalies after bipolar eruptions.

 The file response_unipolar.py is used for analyzing the eruptions of the unipolar data sets.

+The analysis of the sulfure deposition magnitude data from Lin et al., CP, 2022 is done with the file analyze_magnitudes.py.